David Wilkie (artist): Historical scenes

 Wilkie now turned to historical scenes, and painted his Alfred in the Neatherd's Cottage, for the gallery illustrative of English history which was being formed by Alexander Davison.
-After its completion he returned to genre-painting, producing the The Card Players and the admirable picture of the Rent Day which was composed during recovery from a fever contracted in 1807 while on a visit to his native village.
+After its completion he returned to genre-painting, producing The Card Players and the admirable picture of the Rent Day which was composed during recovery from a fever contracted in 1807 while on a visit to his native village.
 His next great work was the Ale-House Door, afterwards entitled The Village Festival (now in the National Gallery), which was purchased by John Julius Angerstein for 800 guineas.
 It was followed in 1813 by the well-known Blind Man's Buff, a commission from the Prince Regent, to which a companion picture, The Penny Wedding, was added in 1818.

 Honours

 In November 1809 he was elected an associate of the Royal Academy, when he had hardly attained the age prescribed by its laws, and in February 1811 he became a full Academician.
 In 1812 he opened an exhibition of his collected works in Pall Mall, but the experiment was financially unsuccessful.